sebv/node-wd-sync/doc/template/JS-DOC-template.md

 This uses the [wd-zombie](http://sebv/node-wd-zombie.git) module, which implements the wd interface using [Zombie](http://github.com/assaf/zombie).

-IMPORTANT: A 'wd-zombie' dependency must be configured in package.json.
+IMPORTANT: A wd-zombie dependency must be configured in package.json.

 In this mode, no need to run the Selenium server.